 5 STEPS TO ADDING ELECTROPOLISHING

-Knowing what substrates you want to electropolish and deciding on what type of finish your customers looking for — shiny and bright, surface refinement, passivation, or a combination of the three — is the start of the process, but Catania says there are five basic steps to getting an electroplating line up and running smoothly:
+Knowing what substrates you want to electropolish and deciding on what type of finish your customers looking for — shiny and bright, surface refinement, passivation, or a combination of the three — is the start of the process.
+But there are five basic steps to getting an electroplating line up and running smoothly:

-Catania says that while much of the equipment needed is probably already installed in a finishing operation, the key to success in running an electropolishing operation is having good suppliers to work with who can lead a shop down the path of efficiency and profitability.
+Did you know – much of the equipment needed is probably already installed in a finishing operation?
+The key to successfully running an electropolishing operation is having good suppliers to work with who can lead a shop down the path of efficiency and profitability.

 Hubbard-Hall has an extensive lineup of chemistries and solutions for those wishing to add electropolishing to their menu of offerings, and —more importantly — the inhouse experts who can assist shops in setting up their system and getting it running efficiently in a very timely manner.